lsportsltd/sec-whatsapp-example/CODE_OF_CONDUCT.md

 # Code of Conduct

-All participants of nut.js are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with nut.js.
+All participants of sec-whatsapp-example are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with sec-whatsapp-example.

 ## Our Pledge